 Supporters investing in these projects will see a significant return, as government funding multiplies your gift between 2 and 5 times.

-Funding is also required to support Advocacy programmes in New Zealand and projects in Ethiopia, Uganda, Tanzania, Nigeria, Rwanda and Burundi.
+Funding is also required to support Advocacy programmes in New Zealand and projects in Ethiopia, Uganda, Tanzania, Nigeria, Kenya, Rwanda and Burundi.

 To donate or find out more about a specific project, please click on the “Read more” buttons below the project summaries:

 Education and Rehabilitation in Papua New Guinea (PNG)